Seltzer/onetime-sublime/README.md

 - **Calendar highlighting of today's date**
 The calendar entry for the current date is emboldened and given a green border.
-Note that this is distinct from the _currently selected day / week, which OneTime already highlights in shades of blue.
+Note that this is distinct from the _currently selected day / week_, which OneTime already highlights in shades of blue.

 Note that the above features can be switched on and off via Settings -> Extensions -> OneTime Sublime options (or chrome://extensions)

+<sub>(*) To remain consistent with the OneTime calendar and to respect their design choice, weekdays are greyed out and become non-clickable when they correspond to previous/next months.</sub>

 ## TODO
-- Need a colour scheme for when today is incomplete.
-Currently, it's highlighted in OneTime blue.
 - Fix responsive bugs in vanilla OneTime (squashed calendar column, timesheet section etc.)
-- I feel that users should be rewarded when completing timesheets.
+- Fix today highlighting hack... it leads to a slight delay when navigating between months.
 - Calendar navigation could be prettier
 - Feature: Jump to first incomplete day
+- Feature: I feel that users should be rewarded when completing timesheets.
+With Chuck Norris jokes.
 - Feature: Increase row heights in Favourites
 - Feature: Modalise